 C. Executive Committee of the Board of Directors: The Executive Committee shall consist of the President, Vice President/President-Elect, and Secretary/Treasurer, with the President acting as chair.
 The Executive Committee shall have the responsibilities listed in the By-Laws of the Society, consisting primarily of overseeing the day-to-day business and affairs of the Society.

 V. Elections: Elections follow the guidelines delineated in the Policies and Procedures Manual.
 For all elections, the Nominations Committee moves the election of the candidates at the Annual Members Meeting, and the members present constitute a quorum to ratify (or reject) the election.

 A. Election of the Vice President/President-Elect: The Vice President/President-Elect shall be nominated by the Board of Directors from among its present or past elected or ex officio members.
 The Board will make every effort to honor demographic diversity in nominating candidates.
-The Chair of the Nominations Committee ascertains the willingness of the person to serve as Vice-President/President-Elect, as President the following year, and as Past President in the third year.
+The Chair of the Nominations Committee ascertains the willingness of the person to serve as Vice-President/President-Elect for two years and President for two years.

 C. Selection of Ex Officio Directors